jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

 scala>
 ```

-At this point you can write any Scala expression you want, for example:
+At this , you can write any Scala expression you want, for example:

 ```Scala
 scala> val x = 41 + 1